oroinc/documentation/commerce/configuration_guide/landing_commerce/customer/contact_us/contact_us_organization.rst

 .. begin

-To enable or disable the display of the form in the front store per organization:
+To enable or disable the display of the form in the storefront per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.